 - Spread Income Tax payments amongst the family – Each member of your family who is able to work has a personnel allowance of £10,000 during this tax year and £10, 500 next tax year.
 So if you are paying at a rate higher than the basic rate of 20%, you are better off employing your spouse or children part-time in the business.
 Any wage you pay them will be deductible from the profit of your trade and if they receive a wage of less than £10,000 they don’t have to pay income tax on it.
 (Although you would have to pay national insurance ion their wage if they earned more than £149 a week).

 - Claim all the expenses you are entitled to – Most Self Employed individuals claim expenses on their SA return which reduces their profit levels but they don’t claim all they are entitled to.
 One reason for this is due to their bad filling practices.
 You are able to claim expenses for things such as using a room in your house as an office and fuel expenses for business journeys.
+To accurately maintain a record of your expenses, you may want to consider looking at introducing something similar to an Expenses Reporting Solution that can tell you how much you are owed.
+All you need to do is upload your receipt to this system and it does the rest for you, taking the pressure away from you when it comes to calculating what you need.
 This is definitely something to consider if you spend a large amount of time travelling to your daily-job, especially Landscaping taxes that are hard to sort out it’s paramount you keep all the information needed to reduce the amount payable for your business.
 Remember to keep all receipts for expenses for 6 years from the date you deliver your Self Assessment.
 For a full list of allowable expenses, visit the HMRC website.